Generation of 3D Molecules in Pockets via Language Model: Code Availability

+The source code for inference and model architecture is publicly available on GitHub.
+The pre-training, fine-tuning, and NCI model checkpoints are also available on our GitHub \href{https://github.com/stonewiseAIDrugDesign/Lingo3DMol}{https://github.com/stonewiseAIDrugDesign/Lingo3DMol} and figshare repository\cite{code_for_lingo3dmol}.
+The model is also available as an online service at \href{https://sw3dmg.stonewise.cn}{https://sw3dmg.stonewise.cn}.

-This study was funded by the National Key R\&D Program of China (grant number 2022YFF1203004).
-This work was also supported by the Beijing Municipal Science and Technology Commission (No. Z211100003521001).
+\textbf{Acknowledgements} This study was funded by the National Key R\&D Program of China (grant number 2022YFF1203004 received by BH).
+This work was also supported by the Beijing Municipal Science and Technology Commission (grant number Z211100003521001 received by JZ and WZ).